stereobooster/stereobooster.com/content/posts/code-navigation/index.md

 ---
-title: "Code comprehension: navigation"
+title: "Code navigation"
 date: 2020-11-01T23:46:40+01:00
 draft: false
 series: "Code Comprehension"
 tags: [computerscience, codereadability, readability, programming]
 ---

 Code navigation - one of the basic techniques required for code comprehension.
-For example, you want to understand how some piece of code works, you need to understand how each function (or class, or subroutine, etc) works, to do this you can jump to the definition of each function and read (or read the documentation if it is a built-in function).
+For example, you want to understand how some piece of code works, you need to understand how each function (or class, or subroutine, etc) works, to do this you can jump to the definition of each function and read source (or read the documentation if it is a built-in function).

 ## Text search